Republican People's Party: Electorate

 The CHP draws its support from professional middle-class secular and liberally religious voters.
 It has traditional ties to the middle and upper-middle classes such as white-collar workers, retired generals, and government bureaucrats as well as academics, college students, left-leaning intellectuals and labour unions such as DİSK.
 The party also appeals to minority groups such as Alevis.
 According to The Economist, "to the dismay of its own leadership the CHP's core constituency, as well as most of its MPs, are Alevis."
-The party's former leader, Kemal Kılıçdaroğlu, was also an Alevi.
+The party's current leader, Kemal Kılıçdaroğlu, is also an Alevi.
+The disproportionate representation of Alevis in the party administration was criticized by opponents.

 The CHP also draws much of their support from voters of big cities and coastal regions.
 The party's strongholds are the west of the Aegean Region (İzmir, Aydın, Muğla), the northwest of the Marmara Region (Turkish Thrace; Edirne, Kırklareli, Tekirdağ, Çanakkale), the east of the Black Sea Region (Ardahan and Artvin), and the Anatolian college town of Eskişehir.